Frensham Little Pond family trail

 The 55 hectares of Frensham Little Pond provide a haven for birds and wildlife.
 This walk offers a treasure trove of delights from the views over the tranquil lake, to the vigorous climb up to Snowball Ridge, and the promise of warming sustenance at the Tern Café.
 The sandy soil makes for dry-ish paths so you can enjoy a stroll here at any time of year.

 Car park in Priory Lane Grid ref SU857418

-Leave the car park along a flat path signposted to the cafe through the Scotts Pine trees.
+Leave the car park along a flat path signposted to the cafe through the Scots Pine trees.
 Unless you want a drink before you start, walk behind the café keeping to the flattish land, walking through deciduous trees and round the edge of the lake.
 You will get your first glimpse of the pond.

 Follow the path as it bends round to the right and comes close to the water and you will see the medieval dam.
 The pond has changed very little since it was created.
 Continue following the path as it bends to the right along the lakeshore.

 The lake was ordered to be created in 1296 by William de Raleigh, who was Bishop of Winchester in the time of King Henry III.
 It was created by damning a small river to enlarge an existing mere.
 William wanted fresh fish for himself and his guests when he stayed at nearby Farnham Castle.